If you have a car or two spending a lot of time sitting idle in your garage, why not rent your car and put it to work for you?

 - Sign up and create a free listing.

-- When you approve an application, check driver documents and insurance documents.
+- When you confirm an application, check driver documents and insurance documents.

 - Hand off the keys to the driver, while verifying license and stating mileage/fuel parameters.